Samsung/TizenRT/docs/HowToUseIoTjs.md

 ## How to load scripts

-File can be loaded for different locations, but it is convenient to use add a ROM partition as explained in [HowToUseROMFS.md](HowToUseROMFS.md)
+File can be loaded for different locations,
+For convinence, it is recommended to use the approach of adding a ROM partition as explained in [HowToUseROMFS.md](HowToUseROMFS.md)

 Then place your script(s) in tools/fs/contents, for instance: